ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 ## Extra - Advanced topics

-The following are extra work we have done for the Customer Order Services application which are not part of this tutorial goals but are essential topics these days, resulting on a good learning piece for any reader.
+The following are extra work we have done for the CustomerOrderServices application which are not part of this tutorial goals but are essential topics these days, resulting on a good learning piece for any reader.

 ### Evolve your monolithic application into microservices
 ---------------------------------------------------------